This article was updated April 28, 2022.

 What Are the Benefits of SOC Reports for a Health Care Organization?

-There are many drivers and benefits for conducting a SOC examination:
+There are many drivers and benefits for conducting a SOC audit:

 - Improve compliance of business audit requirements, including HIPAA, Health Information Trust Alliance (HITRUST), Payment Card Industry Data Security Standard (PCI-DSS), the ISO 27002 Standard, and Section 404 of the Sarbanes-Oxley Act (SOX 404)